rschm007/Portfolio_Page/README.md

 Prerequisites
 -----------------------------

 To install this application you will need a text editor like Visual Studio Code.
+There are several NPM packages which you should be able to install with "npm install" in your CLI.
 You will also need to install the Tailwindcss framework (https://tailwindcss.com/), PUG HTML compiler (https://pugjs.org/api/getting-started.html), and Sass CSS compiler (https://sass-lang.com/).

 <img src="https://raw.githubusercontent.com/rschm007/Portfolio_Page/master/assets/imgs/portfolio_gif-1.gif" alt="Robert Schmahl Portfolio gif" style="max-width:100%;">